Skin Microbiome 101: How To Nurture Good Bacteria & Glowing Skin

 3. Take care of your gut.

-4. Minimize the use of hand sanitizers and soaps.
+4. Be smart about hand sanitizers and harsh soaps.

 5. Work up a sweat a few times a week.